 Jewelry and television work led to Katie writing Creative Girl, published by Perseus/Running Press, which was when she realized the thing she most wanted to do in the world was write books.
 To learn the craft, she worked as a ghost writer writing NYT bestselling suspense books, and then was lucky enough to get a young adult fiction deal under her own name with HarperCollins Balzer + Bray.
 She has published three novels with HarperCollins: The Boyfriend App, The Pretty App, and The Academy.

 When Katie moved an hour outside of New York City to Westchester County, she felt drawn to write about women her own age faced with unthinkable circumstances and decisions.
-This led to We Were Mothers, her debut adult novel, published with Amazon Publishing/Little A. We Were Mothers is a bestselling novel about three seemingly perfect couples whose lives turn very dark over the course of one weekend.
-It received rave reviews from Kirkus, Booklist, Library Journal, and Bustle.
+This led to We Were Mothers, her debut adult novel, published with Amazon Publishing/Little A. We Were Mothers is a nationally bestselling novel about three seemingly perfect couples whose lives turn very dark over the course of one weekend.
+The New York Post hailed it as one of the best books of the week, PopSugar named it one of the best books of October, and Parade Magazine called it one of the ten spooky books you have to read this fall.
+We Were Mothers received rave reviews from Kirkus, Booklist, Library Journal, Bustle, and the Associated Press.
 From Kirkus Reviews: “Sise offers an astute glimpse into tragic loss, the innermost lives of women, and the highs and lows and societal expectations of motherhood…this compelling character study will resonate.”
 If you have the chance to read We Were Mothers, Katie would love to hear what you think.
-Please email her at firstname.lastname@example.org, or find her on Facebook, Twitter, and Instagram.
+Please email her at email@example.com, or find her on Facebook, Twitter, and Instagram.